-What is a Brain Trauma Seizure?
+What Is a Brain Trauma Seizure?

-Symptoms of Brain Trauma
+Symptoms of Brain Injury

-- Feeling very sleepy, dizzy, fatigued, or exhausted;
+- Feeling very sleepy, dizzy, or exhausted;

 - Exhibiting strange behavior;